April 17, 2026 · By Alex Morgan

 Net Proceeds = Sale Price – Total Commission – Closing Costs – Mortgage Payoff – Concessions

-Transfer taxes deserve special attention because they vary dramatically.
+Transfer taxes deserve special attention because they vary a lot.
 In Pittsburgh, PA, the combined transfer tax is 4% — one of the highest in the country.
 In most Texas counties, there is no transfer tax at all.
-Checking your county’s rate before listing can prevent a surprise five-figure cost.
-Sellers who run these numbers before listing are better positioned to set a realistic asking price.
+Check your county’s rate before listing.
+A surprise five-figure tax bill is a bad way to end a sale.

 Real Estate Commission by State: 2025 Reference Table

-Commission rates vary significantly by state due to local customs, cost of living, and agent competition.
-Average total commission rates for the top 15 states by transaction volume:
+Rates vary by state due to local customs, cost of living, and agent competition.
+Here are average total commission rates for the top 15 states by transaction volume:

 | State | Average Total Commission (2025) | Notes |